mbridak/k1usnsst/README.md

 ### Enabling CW Interface

 In the setting screen, switch to the CW tab.
 Set the host that is running either cwdaemon or PyWinkeyer.
 Most likely `localhost`.
 Set the port that the service is listening on. cwdaemon defaults to 6789, Pywinkeyer defaults to 8000.
 And lastly click the bullet next to the service you will be using.

+You can now choose Key via CAT to use rigctld to key the radio, negating the need for a winkeyer.

 ![CW settings screen](https://github.com/mbridak/k1usnsst/raw/master/pics/cwsettings.png)